-Mrs Frances Riddel, from Belfast, set up a toy making industry in Ballycastle.
+Mrs Frances Riddel, from Belfast, Ballycastle.
 The workshop was closed by the outbreak of World War One but the shop, An Tuirne Beag (The Little Spinning Wheel) remained open.
 In 1983 the Kelly sisters, nieces of Stephen Clarke (one of the managers and wood carving tutors), retired and the contents of the shop, rescued by the efforts of Cathal Dallat among others, was donated to Moyle District Council and accessioned into Ballycastle Museum's